-1. What is Morpho?
+What is Morpho?
 Why has the morpho butterfly developed this colour?
 (Write your answers below)

-\

-0

-Z. What gives the butterfly its blue colour?

 (Write your answers below)

 3. How could we be inspired by watching the video Nature=Future about the Sun butterfly?
-Why is Serge Berthier invested in this butterfly? the Research
+Why is the Researcher Serge Berthier invested in this butterfly?

 (Write your answers below)

-(Write your answers below)

-1

-/

-4. Draw the structure of the Morpho butterfly by observing the picture on the previous page, paying clo attention to the nanostructure of the butterfly.
+4. Draw the structure of the Morpho butterfly by observing the picture on the previous page, paying close attention to the nanostructure of the butterfly.
 Why is the colour of the butterfly blue?
-Is this blue colour the material of the butterfly's wings or is it related to light diffraction?
+Is this blue colour in the material of the butterfly's wings or is it related to light diffraction?

 (Draw and write your answers below)